operator-framework/rukpak/internal/provisioner/plain/README.md

-# Plain-v0 Provisioner
+# Plain Provisioner

 ## Summary

-The `plain-v0` provisioner is a core rukpak provisioner that knows how to interact with `plain+v0` format bundles.
+The `plain` provisioner is a core rukpak provisioner that knows how to interact with bundles of a particular format.
-The `plain+v0` bundles, or plain bundles, are simply container images containing a set of static Kubernetes YAML manifests in a given directory.
+These `plain+v0` bundles, or plain bundles, are simply container images containing a set of static Kubernetes YAML manifests in a given directory.
 For example, below is an example Dockerfile that builds a plain `plain+v0` bundle from a directory containing static manifests.